Where to Rent a Motorbike in Fiji© FijiPocketGuide.com

 Cycle Hire

-To explore some of the inland roads of Viti Levu, many travellers opt for hiring a mountain bike for the day.
+To explore some of the inland roads of Viti Levu, many travellers opt to hire a mountain bike for the day.
 Viti Levu’s inland roads are mostly gravel, making them fun for mountain biking and exploring the heart of the island.
 Alternatively, some resorts across the Fiji islands hire bikes or offer mountain bike tours.
 For more information, take a look at our The Ultimate Guide to Mountain Biking in Fiji.

 Hire a Driver

 Did you know that hiring a driver can sometimes work out cheaper than renting a car?
 Hiring a driver means that you don’t need to worry about handling Fiji’s roads, giving you more time to focus on the sights and scenery!
-Learn more in Hiring a Driver in Fiji.
+Learn more in our guide, Hiring a Driver in Fiji.

 Explore more ways to get around Fiji here.